秃头

 Going Bald / The Bald Grind

 A beloved piece of Chinese internet self-deprecation where people joke that their grueling work schedules, impossible deadlines, or brutal study loads are literally making them go bald.
-It's the Chinese equivalent of saying 'this job is killing me' — but funnier and follicle-focused.
+Emerging around 2017, it's the Chinese equivalent of saying 'this job is killing me' — but funnier and follicle-focused.
 Workers, students, and programmers especially adopted it as a badge of exhausted honor, bonding over shared hair loss (real or imagined) caused by modern pressures.

 Cultural Context